 Energy conservation standards for new residential and nonresidential buildings were adopted by the California Energy Resources Conservation and Development Commission (now the California Energy Commission [CEC]) in June 1977 and are updated every three years (Title 24, Part 6, of the California Code of Regulations).
 Title 24 requires the design of building shells and building components to conserve energy.
 The standards are updated periodically to allow for consideration and possible incorporation of new energy efficiency technologies and methods.
-On June 10, 2015, the CEC adopted the 2016 Building Energy Efficiency Standards, which went into effect on January 1, 2017.
-On May 9, 2018, the CEC adopted the 2019 Building Energy Efficiency Standards will be adopted during 2021 and will go into effect January 1, 2023.
+The 2022 Building Energy Efficiency Standards were adopted during 2021 and went into effect January 1, 2023.